RBC is one of Canada’s leading Big 5 banks, offering a variety of travel and cash back credit cards.

 Best RBC Credit Card for Daily Spending

-- Earn 3x points on grocery, dining, food delivery, gas, rideshare, daily public transit, electric vehicle charging, streaming, digital gaming and digital subscriptions
+- Earn 3x points† on qualifying grocery, dining, food delivery, gas, rideshare, daily public transit, electric vehicle charging, streaming, digital gaming and digital subscriptions†

 The card has a monthly fee of just $4, while earning a hefty 3 points per dollar spent on a wide range of lifestyle categories, including groceries, dining, commuting, and entertainment subscriptions.